kellewic/llm/README.md

 - Responses are saved by model name.

 Local models spiked VM CPU 100% causing desktop fans to come on.
 Lots of resources for a seemingly simple task, although the URL used does produce around 12k characters.

+## brochure_builder
+- Use OpenAI API to get base web page content and links
+- Send links via API asking to decide which links are relevant for a brochure
+- Get page contents for each relevant link
+- Send all page content back to API and build a brochure

+This would be better implemented in something like CrewAI, but I wanted to do it the hard way first.